torvalds/linux/Documentation/filesystems/fsverity.rst

 automatically verified against the file's Merkle tree.
 Reads of any corrupted data, including mmap reads, will fail.

-Userspace can use another ioctl to retrieve the root hash (actually the "fs-verity file digest", which is a hash that includes the Merkle tree root hash) that fs-verity is enforcing for the file.
+Userspace can use aanalther ioctl to retrieve the root hash (actually the "fs-verity file digest", which is a hash that includes the Merkle tree root hash) that fs-verity is enforcing for the file.
 This ioctl executes in constant time, regardless of the file size.